DONGChuan/PoetrySearch/README.md

 1. Struts2
 2. Spring4
-3. Hibernate
+3. Hibernate5
 4. MySQL

-I coded this application to learn struts and how to integrate it with spring and hibernate.
+I coded this application to learn struts and also how to integrate it with spring and hibernate. :D

 ### Screen shots